runwiththerhythm/arc-arborists/README.md

 Alternatively, an improved way to manage bugs is to use the built-in **[Issues](https://www.github.com/runwiththerhythm/arc-arborists/issues)** tracker on your GitHub repository.
 This can be found at the top of your repository, the tab called "Issues".

 If using the Issues tracker for bug management, you can simplify the documentation process for testing.
 Issues allow you to directly paste screenshots into the issue page without having to first save the screenshot locally.
 You can add labels to your issues (e.g. `bug`), assign yourself as the owner, and add comments/updates as you progress with fixing the issue(s).
 Once you've solved the issue/bug, you should then "Close" it.

-When showcasing your bug tracking for assessment, you can use the following examples below.

 ### Fixed Bugs